ast-grep/ast-grep.github.io/website/guide/scan-project.md

 To summarize the commands we used:

-* `sg new` - Create a new ast-grep project
+* `ast-grep new` - Create a new ast-grep project
-* `sg new rule` - Create a new rule in a rule folder.
+* `ast-grep new rule` - Create a new rule in a rule folder.
-* `sg scan` - Scan the codebase with the rules in the project.
+* `ast-grep scan` - Scan the codebase with the rules in the project.